crc-org/clicumber/README.md

 ## How to use as package

-To see basic example of how the import is done, please check out file `integration_test.go`.
+For a basic example of how the import is done, see the file `integration_test.go`.